ballarat-hackerspace/parko/README.md

-has two parts, one was to develop a small and cheap IoT device that could be installed in carparks to collect occupancy data over much longer time periods so that more data could be collect to make better predictions in the future.
-We also hope that the device could be used to gather near real time data and have prototyped that on a breadboard with a Particle Photon device combined with a LDR to detect the presence of a car by detecting the shadow it projects on the carpark.
+has two parts, one was to develop a small and cheap IoT device that could be installed in carparks to collect occupancy data over much longer time periods so that more data could be collected to make better predictions in the future.
+We also hope that the sensor device could be used to gather near real time data and have prototyped that on a breadboard with a Particle Photon device combined with a LDR to detect the presence of a car by detecting the shadow it projects on the carpark.

 We also began working on a native Android app that would allow for a more rich experience that can collect a user's